List of Yu-Gi-Oh! 5D's characters: Jack Atlas

 Jack Atlas (ジャック・アトラス, Jakku Atorasu) is known as the "Master of Faster" ("King of Riding Duels" in the Japanese version), and was once Yusei's best friend.
 He also has a British Accent.
 Like Yusei, Jack grew up in Satellite and was raised by his adopted mother Martha.
 He was part of the Enforcers (Team Satisfaction in the Japanese version) when he was a teenager.
 Unlike Yusei, Jack dreamed of a life away from Satellite in the city where he could become rich and famous.
 When offered a deal by Lazar, Jack stole Yusei's Stardust Dragon and Duel Runner and left for New Domino City resulting in the two becoming bitter rivals.
 As a former resident of the Satellite, he hides his past from the rest of society and rose the ranks to become the turbo dueling champion.
 Jack is later defeated by Yusei in the championship round of the Fortune Cup.
 He starts off as very arrogant and cruel, but his conscience is revived thanks to a journalist named Carly Carmine, who heals his wounded heart and teaches him to "let the real Jack Atlas live."
 This along with the support of his friends causes Jack to become the good person he used to be.
 He is one of the Signers possessing the dragon's wings as his mark.

 His signature card is his Signer dragon, Red Dragon Archfiend (Red Demon's Dragon in the Japanese version) which, when granted the power of the Signers, can be upgraded to Majestic Red Dragon.
-He later achieves Burning Soul, an ability which can summon out Red Nova Dragon.
+He later achieves Burning Soul, an ability which can summon out Red Nova Dragon (Scarlet Nova Dragon in the Japanese version).
 He plays a "Power" Deck, focusing on quickly summoning powerful monster to obliterate his opponent's defenses.
 Jack is one of the six Signers, and carries the Crimson Dragon's Wings.
 Despite losing to Yusei at the Fortune Cup, he still retains many followers, including the aforementioned Carly, who from Season 3 onwards rivals Mina and Stephanie for Jack's attention.
 At the end of the series, Jack decides to compete in Duel Circuits around the world; it is revealed in the time skip that he is still the top ranked Turbo Duelist in the world.

 In the manga, Jack Atlas is a powerful Turbo Duelist called the King that is known and feared by many.
 Unlike the anime, Yusei and Jack do not know each other beforehand.
 Jack uses a King deck based around summoning his ace monster Dark Highlander.
 Jack also owns the Duel Dragon version of Red Dragon Archfiend called Hot Red Dragon Archfiend which was stolen from him as a kid by Kalin Kessler but it was later given back to him.